Postgraduate (2 years part-time)

 You can pay your fees upfront, in full or in instalments – though you won't need to pay until you've accepted an offer to study with us.
 Find out more about paying your fees.

 It’s important to decide how to fund your course before applying.
-Use our finance guide for postgraduate students to learn more about postgraduate loans and other funding options.
+Find out about:

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.